os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/n-thread-barrier.md

 In the `higher-grade/src` directory you find the following files.

 n_barrier.h
 : Header file with the API to the n thread barrier.
-Here you must

 n_barrier.c
 : The implementation of the n thread barrier.